 Among other statements, Grierson had called the new investigation a response to a "national rally cry on bullying."

 But OCR attorney Pelchat chastised the district on that point, stating, "Please note that the OCR does not open complaints based on a 'national rally cry.'
-Complaints alleging harassment based on disability are opened when they allege sufficient facts that, if true, would be a violation of the District's obligations under Section 504 of the Rehabilitation Act of 1973 and Title II of the American with Disabilities Act.
-Therefore, the complaint investigation ... is a serious allegation that the District has unlawfully discriminated against one of its students, and we hope the District is considering the investigation with the level of concern appropriate to an alleged civil rights violation."
+Complaints alleging harassment based on disability are opened when they allege sufficient facts that, if true, would be a violation of the District's obligations under Section 504 of the Rehabilitation Act of 1973 and Title II of the Americans with Disabilities Act."

-In response to the Office for Civil Rights warning letter, Skelly followed up with a phone conversation with Office for Civil Rights attorneys and an email, released by the district, stating the district was under "scrutiny" by the media and forwarded copies of requests for documents submitted by the Weekly.
+In response to the Office for Civil Rights warning letter, Skelly stated in an email to the OCR that the district was under "scrutiny" by the media and forwarded copies of requests for documents submitted by the Weekly.

 Grierson's email said that a parent at the school had contacted the Office for Civil Rights "expressing concerns about bullying behavior."